aivey65/AshaIV-PortfolioWebsite/README.md

 This is Asha Ivey's portfolio website with details about her and the projects she has worked on.

 ## Development Workflow
 To test the website locally, you would need credentials for a service account with Google Cloud Datastore.
-You would need to set the credentials in the terminal:
+You would need to set the credentials in the terminal, where "KEY_PATH" is the location of the credentials json file:

 > export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"